philterd/philter/docs/docs/settings.md

 # Settings

-Phileas has settings to control how it operates.
+Philter has settings to control how it operates.
 The settings and how to configure each are described below.

-> The configuration for the types of sensitive information that Phileas identifies are defined in [filter policies](policies/filter_policies.md) outside of Phileas' configuration properties described on this page.
+> The configuration for the types of sensitive information that Philter identifies are defined in [filter policies](policies/filter_policies.md) outside of Philter' configuration properties described on this page.

-## Configuring Phileas
+## Configuring Philter

-### The Phileas Settings File
+### The Philter Settings File

-Phileas looks for its settings in an `application.properties` file.
+Philter looks for its settings in an `application.properties` file.

 ### Using Environment Variables

-Properties set via environment variables take precedence over properties set in Phileas' settings file.
+Properties set via environment variables take precedence over properties set in Philter' settings file.

 All following properties can also be set as environment variables by prepending `PHILTER_` to the property name and changing periods to underscores.
 For example, the property `filter.profiles.directory` can be set using the environment variable `PHILTER_FILTER_PROFILES_DIRECTORY` by: